fracpete/python-weka-wrapper3/doc/source/troubleshooting.rst

   **A:** `.whl` are *Python Wheels* archives, which you can install using pip (>= 1.4).
 See also `this website <http://pythonwheels.com/>`_.

-* **Q:** Packages don't get loaded and/or you see exceptions of the type ``java.lang.ClassNotFoundException: org.pentaho.packageManagement.DefaultPackage`` output in the terminal.
-What is the cause?

-  **A:** Weka 3.7.13 contained some severe bugs (filtering data, extremely slow option handling), which prompted me to include a Weka jar built from sources after the 3.7.13 release.
-Unfortunately, the Weka package manager changed during this period as well and the serialized cache file is not compatible between these versions.
-  Running Weka 3.7.13 and python-weka-wrapper 0.3.5 in parallel can therefore render package handling inoperable.
-However, you can simply delete the cache file (``installedPackageCache.ser``) and restart either application.
-This file is located here:

-  * Linux/Mac: ``$HOME/wekafiles/packages/installedPackageCache.ser``
-  * Windows: ``%USERPROFILE%\wekafiles\packages\installedPackageCache.ser``

 Debian